timgabets/electron-atm/README.md

 ### I would like to use the application, but it seems that the feature X that I really need is not yet implemented.

 As I said, only the features that I needed were implemented.
 For example, all the ATM configurations that I've been working with don't have V-type states (Language select from a card), therefore, these states are not supported by the application.
 So, if there is a feature that you would like to have implemented, you may create an [issue](https://github.com/timgabets/electron-atm/issues), or just drop me an [email](mailto:tim@gabets.ru).

+### Something went wrong with the ATM configuration, and I would like to start from scratch

+The application uses [electron-settings](https://www.npmjs.com/package/electron-settings) package to store the ATM configuration (all the data is stored is a single json file).
+Please refer to the [package' FAQ](https://github.com/nathanbuchar/electron-settings/wiki/FAQs#where-is-the-settings-file-saved) to know where the settings file is stored.

 ## Issues